Heading from Houston to Galveston for a cruise? You’re not alone.

 Finally, there is the cost.
 For example, Carnival charges $37/$47 each way between Hobby/Intercontinental.
 Other cruise lines charge similar rates.
 A family of four traveling back and forth between Intercontinental and the Galveston cruise port will spend $376 just getting to and from their cruise.

 Other Services (Car Rentals | Private Cars)

-Want to have the freedom to explore Galveston on your own?
+Car Rentals: Want to have the freedom to explore Galveston on your own?
 A car rental is a good idea.
 This way you always have transportation — including from the airport to the Galveston cruise port.

 Only Enterprise has a lot on the island, so you will need to rent with them if you plan to drop the car off in Galveston.
-However, often they won’t allow one-way rentals from the airport (it still doesn’t hurt to check).
+However, sometimes they won’t allow one-way rentals from the airport (it still doesn’t hurt to check).

 Every major car rental company is at the Houston airports.
-If you can find a decent rate, it’s possible to rent the car for the entire length of your cruise and just pay to park during your trip (parking costs between $45-65 per week).
+If you can find a decent rate, it’s possible to rent the car for the entire length of your cruise and just pay to park during your trip (parking costs between $70-100 per week).

-Private cars are another option.
+Private Cars: Private cars are another option.
 There are numerous private car/limo services around the area that are happy to pick you up anywhere in the region and drop you off at the cruise port.
 These services are certainly great if you want to travel in style, but aren’t always the cheapest way to get to the cruise ship.